mcpcpc/quart-authlib/docs/examples/multiple-login/README.md

-# Google login demo with Quart
+# Multi-platform OAuth demo with Quart

-You can learn Quart OAuth 2.0 client implementation with this demo.
+You can learn multi-platform OAuth 2.0 client (i.e. Google and X) implementation with this demo.

 ## Install